 If you’re active on social media, you’re probably familiar with the perfect photo: a body-flattering pose, a breathtaking expression, and a look that speaks of pure confidence.
-It may seem like the models in such photos are naturally perfect and that nobody else can even dream of modelling the same way.
-The truth is that these individuals simply have a strong knowledge of posing which greatly contributes to their modelling success.
+It may seem like the models in such photos are naturally perfect and that nobody else can even dream of modeling the same way.
+The truth is that these individuals simply have a strong knowledge of posing which greatly contributes to their modeling success.

 Certain angles can make even the most stunning models look unappealing.
 Every person has a variety of expressions and poses that can make or break an image.
 It’s up to you to help your subjects find these strengths.
 To do this, you can show them what not to do.
 The reason this approach works is that mistakes, unlike ideal poses, are universal; anyone can learn from them.
-Once your subjects know what to avoid, they’ll discover confidence-boosting poses that will not only make them look incredible in your photos, but give you a chance to take your work to the next level.
+Once your subjects know what to avoid, they’ll discover confidence-boosting poses that will not only make them look incredible in your photos but give you a chance to take your work to the next level.
 Let’s begin!

 Awkwardness and posing don’t work too well together.
 An overload of compliments, criticism, or silence will make any model feel out of place.
 If you don’t want to try too hard and give the wrong impression, get to know your subject’s personality first.
 This will help you understand the kind of treatment they’d be happy with.
 Even a short conversation will reveal their personality and, in turn, allow you to reveal yours.

 Don’t forget to talk about yourself, too.
 Opening up to people will make you appear relatable, charismatic, and friendly.
 You and your model may find mutual interests or acquaintances that will help you bond during the photoshoot.
 And even if you don’t perfectly click with someone, there will always be an opportunity to make them feel good in your presence.